SUNY Downstate Health Sciences University

-The School of Public Health is now accepting applications for the Summer and Fall 2019.
+The School of Public Health is now accepting applications for the Summer, Fall, and Spring terms.

 We invite all domestic and international prospective students to apply.

 For more information about our school and programs please feel free to register for one of our Information Sessions »